 Rutherford Atomic Model Class 12: The Gold-Foil Scattering Experiment

-Rutherford concluded that the atom has a tiny dense nucleus carrying all positive charge and almost all mass, with electrons orbiting around it like planets around the Sun.
-Nuclear radius is roughly 10^-15 m, while atomic radius is roughly 10^-10 m: a factor of 10^5 difference.
+• A tiny dense nucleus holds all the positive charge and almost all the mass, with electrons orbiting it like planets around the Sun.

 Drawbacks of Rutherford Model of Atom Class 12

-The drawbacks of rutherford model of atom class 12 form a standard 2-mark CBSE question.
-Two fundamental problems exist with Rutherford's model:
+The drawbacks of the Rutherford model are a standard 2-mark CBSE question.
+Two problems break the model:

 • Stability: A classically accelerating electron (in a circular orbit) should continuously radiate electromagnetic energy and spiral into the nucleus within 10^-8 seconds.
 Atoms are observed to be stable for indefinite periods.

-• Discrete spectra: The model predicts a continuous spectrum (as electron orbits would shrink continuously).
-Real atoms emit only at specific discrete frequencies (line spectra).
+• Discrete spectra: The model predicts a continuous spectrum.
+Real atoms emit only at fixed discrete frequencies (line spectra).

 Bohr Atomic Model Class 12 Physics: Three Postulates and Derivation